Battle of Zborov (1917): Aftermath

-This success had no wider effect on the doomed offensive.
-The battle, however, gave propaganda and political capital to the leaders of the Czechoslovak resistance and convinced the Russian government to end its limitations on new units formed from Czech and Slovak soldiers captured during the war.
-Moreover, news of the armed action of the Czech exterior resistance reached the Czech people in Austria-Hungary for the first time.
+This success had little impact on the broader course of the offensive.
+However, the battle provided valuable propaganda and political capital for the leaders of the Czechoslovak resistance, and it persuaded the Russian government to lift restrictions on the formation of new units composed of Czech and Slovak soldiers captured during the war.

+Moreover, news of the armed actions of the Czech resistance abroad reached the Czech population within Austria-Hungary for the first time.
 Any reference to Czech volunteers fighting on the side of the Entente was suppressed by censorship.
 But the surprising victory by the smaller Czechoslovak forces incited some Austrian politicians to demand an investigation of alleged treason by Czech units in the Austro-Hungarian Army and this made the victorious legionaries famous across the Empire.

 After the war, the battle was used to propagate the heroic military cult surrounding the Legions who formed a cornerstone of the new Czechoslovak state.
 During the German occupation of Czechoslovakia (1939–1945), and later, when the communist party took power in 1948, the story was suppressed or ignored.